genglongling/FinAgent/README.md

 ## 2. Adaptive Boosting optimization algorithm (AB-MACI)

-MACI is designed to overcome these LLM limitations using a three-layer approach:
+AB-MACI is designed to overcome these ML and LLM limitations using a three-layer approach:

 1. 🏗️ 🤖 **Meta-Planner (MP)**
    - Constructs task-specific workflows, identifying roles and constraints.